adamjanicki2/producktive/api_routes.md

 **Throws**
 - `403` if the user is not logged in
 - `409` if the name for the list already exists for a different list owned by signed in user
-- `400` if nonempty date is in the wrong format
 - `402` if name is left blank

 #### `PUT /api/lists/:listId?item=itemId` - Updates an existing list